• Current students

 • Chartered Accountants Ireland is advised by a Sustainability Expert Working Group.
 This working group comprises representatives from accounting firms, government organisations and NGOs, academia, business, professional accounting organisations, and the energy, banking sector and technology sectors.

 • Institute representatives also sit on the Sustainability Working Group of the Global Accounting Alliance (GAA).Through this we signed a call to action in March 2022 called ‘Nature is Everyone’s Business’, a profession-wide commitment to reverse nature loss and to signal the important role the profession plays in this crisis.
+We reiterated this commitment in 2024.

 • Through the GAA the Institute is a member of the Accounting Bodies Network of “Accounting for Sustainability” (A4S), established in 2004 with the aim of promoting sustainable decision-making in business.
-The Institute was one of 14 accounting bodies worldwide to become signatories to a call to action on climate change issued by A4S in February 2020.
+The Institute was one of 14 accounting bodies worldwide to become signatories to call to action on climate change issued by A4S in February 2020.
 In October 2021, Barry Dempsey signed a commitment for Chartered Accountants Ireland to achieve net zero emissions and enable members to do the same.

 • In 2021 we launched a campaign with our sister Institutes in Scotland (ICAS) and England and Wales (ICAEW) to celebrate 1,000 Chartered Accountants whose work include action on the climate crisis, and to encourage their fellow Chartered Accountants to join them in this challenge.